Scimonster/localBrowse/programs/standards.md

 An element describer is a string either formatted as an HTML element creatable by jQuery (`<input type="checkbox" name="my_box" checked="checked" />`, `<button>`) or a CSS selector string passable to [put-selector](https://npmjs.org/package/put-selector) (`button`, `button#save`, `#save`, `input[type="checkbox"][name="my_box"][checked="checked"]`).
 If a selector string is given without an element name, it defaults to `button`.
 Therefore, the second and third examples produce the same thing.
 It detects if it's an element by checking if the first non-whitespace character is a "<" sign.

+### `noShow` - Boolean [Optional]
+If you don't want your program to appear in the list, only directly from the "open" menu (such as the system opener program), set `exports.noShow` to `true`, or a truthy value.
+Otherwise, you can leave it unset, or false (or falsy).

 ## JavaScript
 After loading the HTML, localBrowse will attempt to run the script at `/programs/YOUR PROGRAM NAME/index.js` with `jQuery.getScript()`.
 This script should exist, and be where save data is stored.
 You can expose this script with code like this (assuming your script is located in `./scripts/index.js`):
 ```javascript